I’ve never really been happy with my garage lighting, but I’ve always put off upgrading it for some time down the road.

 Stunning pure-white light and 14,000 lumens per 8' bulb, these lights turn even the darkest garage into a detailer's paradise.
 This is what I put in my own garage and the results are amazing!

-The idea for garage lighting is to give a nice, even spread of light across the entire garage.
-You want to limit the amount of shadowy areas as much as possible.
+When planning your garage lighting layout, the goal is to give a nice, even spread of light across the entire garage and limit the number of shadowy areas as much as possible.

-Then if you need more focused light in a specific area, like over a workbench, you add task hyper-bright lighting there.
+Then if you need more focused light in a specific area, like over a workbench, you add task hyper-bright lighting.

 My existing recessed LED lights were spaced out about four feet from the side walls and about three feet from the front and back walls.
-I didn’t want any exposed wiring running along my ceiling, so my goal was to use as much of the existing wiring as possible.
+I didn’t want any exposed wiring running along my ceiling, so I wanted to use as much of the existing wiring as possible.

 That limited my options, but I found a lighting layout that works.